 This information pertains only to candidates for the Fremont City Council.
-If you are running for a special district board as a representative of Fremont, contact the Alameda County Registrar of Voters at (510) 272-6933 for more information.
+If you are running for a special district board as a representative of Fremont, contact the Alameda County Registrar of Voters Candidate Services at (510) 272-6960 for more information.

 Eligibility and Candidacy

-To be eligible to run for City Council, you must be a registered voter of Fremont at the time nomination papers are issued.
-Registered voters in Fremont must be U.S. citizens, residents of Fremont, 18 years of age or older on the date of the election, and not in prison or on parole for a felony conviction.
+In order to be eligible to hold office as a member of the City Council, a person must be a registered voter in Fremont at the time nomination papers are issued for candidacy.
+In order to qualify as a candidate in Fremont you must be a United States citizen; a resident of Fremont, a registered voter in the District for which you are running; at least 18 years of age on the date of the next election; and not in prison or on parole for a felony conviction.

-The registration deadline is 15 days before an election.
+The voter registration deadline is 15 days before an election.
 You may register to vote online at the California Secretary of State's website.
-For more information, contact the Fremont City Clerk's Office at (510) 284-4060, or contact the Alameda County Registrar of Voters
+For more information, contact the Alameda County Registrar of Voters (ROV) (510) 272-6933 or email the ROV for more information.

 - Current Campaign Contribution Limit 2019 effective January 1, 2019

 - Campaign Disclosures Public Access Portal contains financial information provided by candidates and committees.
 Please reach out to email@example.com, if you need additional information.

 (Locations may change between election cycles).